mit-nlp/MITIE/README.md

 make MITIE-models
 ```
 or by simply downloading the [MITIE-models-v0.2.tar.bz2](https://github.com/mit-nlp/MITIE/releases/download/v0.4/MITIE-models-v0.2.tar.bz2)
 file and extracting it in your MITIE folder.
-Note that the Spanish models are supplied in
+Note that the Spanish and German models are supplied in
-a separate download.
+separate downloads.
 So if you want to use the Spanish NER model then download [MITIE-models-v0.2-Spanish.zip](https://github.com/mit-nlp/MITIE/releases/download/v0.4/MITIE-models-v0.2-Spanish.zip) and
 extract it into your MITIE folder.
+Similarly for the German model: [MITIE-models-v0.2-German.tar.bz2](https://github.com/mit-nlp/MITIE/releases/download/v0.4/MITIE-models-v0.2-German.tar.bz2)

 ### Using MITIE from the command line